pytest-dev/pytest/doc/en/customize.rst

 - ``config.inifile``: the determined ini-file, may be ``None``.

-The rootdir is used a reference directory for constructing test addresses ("nodeids") and can be used also by plugins for storing per-testrun information.
+The rootdir is used as a reference directory for constructing test addresses ("nodeids") and can be used also by plugins for storing per-testrun information.